tuda-parallel/FTIO/docs/api.md

 # API

 The API allows interacting with `ftio` directly, rather than using the command line interface provided in the [`cli`](/ftio/cli/) folder.
-Bellow or several examples of this.
+Below or several examples of this.

 - [API](#api)
 	- [General](#general)